cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. nextslide::

 .. ifnotslides::

-   This line of text is referred to as a :term:`graph string`.
-These graph strings can be combined to form more complex workflows:
+   Graph strings can be combined to form more complex graphs:

 .. minicylc::
    :align: center